 Dried Parmesan Cheese Containers

-I love using these to store baking soda to use for cleaning, to store herb mixures for shaking (we use one to do the short-term green powder in one to shake on top of dishes and salads)
+I love using these to store baking soda to use for cleaning, to store herb mixtures for shaking (we use one to do the short-term green powder in one to shake on top of dishes and salads)

 Tip: the lids to these containers fit on regular mouth mason jars, too!

-Don’t invest in canning jars for simple storage – reuse those glass jars you get with spaghetti sauce, maynoaise, etc., to store dry goods in.
+Don’t invest in canning jars for simple storage – reuse those glass jars you get with spaghetti sauce, mayonnaise, etc., to store dry goods in.
 Short-term storage doesn’t require extra care than a tight fitting lid, but you can add an oxygen absorber for something more long-term.